ojas-kanotra/pwn.college_ojas/4_Digesting_Documentation.md

 ---

 ## Learning Complex Usage
-Here is this level's documentation for /challenge/challenge:

-Welcome to the documentation for /challenge/challenge!
-This program allows you to print arbitrary files to the terminal, when given the --printfile argument.
-The argument to the --printfile argument is the path of the flag to read.
-For example, /challenge/challenge --printfile /challenge/DESCRIPTION.md will print out the description of the level!
+Use the `/challenge/challenge` program with the `--printfile` argument to read files.
+The documentation explains: "This program allows you to print arbitrary files to the terminal, when given the --printfile argument.
+The argument to the --printfile argument is the path of the file to read."

 ### Solve
 **Flag:** `pwn.college{wzWm1aHxkOoV-VbngUS1Xolqehk.QX1ITO0wyM3kjNzEzW}`